 - Metropolitan WA: If you want to be covered for ambulance you need to buy a health insurance policy with ambulance cover.

-Yes, adult children are covered up to age up to age 24.
+Yes, adult children are covered up to age up to age 22 and up to age 25 if full-time students.

 Online claiming available for dental, physio, therapies, pharmacy, artificial appliances.
-App (iOS iPhone and iPad) for extras claiming.
+App (iOS and Android) for extras claiming.